codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 10: Conclusion

 **“The challenge was fun but more than just a game.
 It gave me an environment to test ideas, break things, and improve.
-It deepened my passion for hacking, s and taught me to approach every system like a puzzle.**
+It deepened my passion for hacking, looking for things where most people don't and taught me to approach every system like a puzzle.**

-**I’m incredibly grateful to the H4K-IT team for organizing such a transformative bootcamp, and to all the mentors whose feedback pushed me forward.
+**I’m incredibly grateful to the H4K-IT team for organizing the bootcamp, and to all the mentors whose feedback pushed me forward.
 I’m proud to be part of Cohort 3.”**

 ---